turbot/steampipe-cloud-sdk-go/README.md

 For help on getting started with Steampipe Cloud, please visit https://steampipe.io/docs/cloud/getting-started.

+## Note

+This SDK has been deprecated and moved to https://github.com/turbot/pipes-sdk-go

 ## Getting Started

 Here's an example of listing the workspaces for your user: